percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 }
 ```

-For more information, see [Keyring Component Installation] and [Using the keyring_file File-Based Keyring Plugin].
+For more information, see [Keyring Component Installation].

 With the appropriate privilege, you can `SELECT` on
 the [performance_schema.keyring_component_status table] to view the attributes and status of the installed keyring component